brody/brody.com-v21/src/notes/2017-05-01-alcohol-free-month.md

 ### Morning workouts are no longer a struggle

 Who doesn't love the great all-day feeling gained after getting a work out or run done the morning?
-But even after 1 or 2 the night before, getting out of bed, especially in Winter, is that much harder.
+But even after 1 or 2 the night before, getting out of bed, especially in Winter, is that much harder. { #excerpt }

 ~~